-The .32 Smith and Wesson, released in 1878, is a small pistol cartridge intended for use as personal protection at close range.
-The S&W Model 1 ½ break top revolver was the first platform for the cartridge.
-The S&W Model 1 ½, a small handgun for the vest pocket, it was especially popular in the late nineteenth century and early twentieth century.
-The .32 S&W was loaded with black powder at first, and then converted to smokeless powder.
+Released in 1878, the .32 Smith & Wesson is a small pistol cartridge intended for use as personal protection at close range.
+The S&W Model 1 ½ break top revolver was the first platform for the cartridge – a small handgun for the vest pocket that was especially popular in the late 19th Century and early 20th Century.
+The .32 S&W was first loaded with black powder, and then later converted to smokeless.

-The .32 S&W was considered the smallest cartridge acceptable for personal protection in its time.
-It was surpassed in time by the .32 ACP.
-The .32 S&W is not believed to be a valid personal protection option any more.
+The .32 S&W was considered the smallest cartridge acceptable for personal protection in its time, later surpassed by the .32 ACP.
+However, it is not believed to be a valid personal protection option anymore.
 85 or 98 grain LRN bullets are the most projectiles for the .32 S&W, and both are loaded to reach a muzzle velocity of 705 feet per second.
 This results in 93 and 115 foot pounds of muzzle energy respectively.

-.32 Smith and Wesson firearms are more difficult to find for purchase today, as production stopped for them years ago.
-It is still possible to buy .32 S&W ammunition from some of the major manufacturers including Remington.
-The ammo can be fired in revolvers which are chambered for the .32 H&R Magnum and for the .327 Federal Magnum.
-The .32 S&W is not exactly poised for a comeback, but will likely continue to be manufactured as the old S&W 1 ½ and Iver Johnson revolvers chambered for this cartridge will still be shooting for years to come.
+.32 Smith & Wesson firearms are more difficult to find for purchase today, as production stopped for them years ago.
+The ammo – which is still possible to buy from some of the major manufacturers including Remington – can be fired in revolvers chambered for the .32 H&R Magnum and for the .327 Federal Magnum.
+The .32 S&W is not exactly poised for a comeback, but will likely continue to be manufactured as the old S&W 1 ½.
+And Iver Johnson revolvers chambered for this cartridge will still be shooting for years to come.